odubno/ford-fulkerson-max-flow/README.md

-# Ford Fulkerson Max Flow
+# Maximum Flow Using Ford Fulkerson

 ### Python code from scratch for taking a bipartite graph, reducing it to a max flow graph and finding the maximum flow for the graph.